Intermesh/groupoffice-docs/upgrade.rst

 From older versions than 6.3
 ````````````````````````````

+- `First checkout the blog post about this release <http://groupoffice.blogspot.com/2018/07/group-office-63-released.html>`_
-*Note:* 6.3 offers quite a lot of changes.
+- 6.3 offers quite a lot of changes.
 It's strongly recommended to upgrade in a test environment first.
+- After the upgrade you should consider replacing the "gota" module with the new
+  "assistant" module for better file editing on the desktop.
+- Typically the Custom CSS module was used to replace the logo.
+To take advanage of
+  the new System Settings -> Appearance features you should remove this CSS code.
+- If you customized language then you should convert this to the new language :ref:`customize-language` system.

+Steps
+^^^^^

 1. Make sure you're on the latest 6.2 version.
 2. Make sure you've installed the "customfields" and "search" modules as they